lekman/tts-code/README.md

 ## Support

-If you have any questions, please [open an issue](https://github.com/lekman/tts-code/issues/new?template=feature_request.md).
+If you face any problems, please [open an issue](https://github.com/lekman/tts-code/issues/new?template=feature_request.md).

+## Contributors

+If you would like to contribute to this project, please see our [Contributing Guide](https://github.com/lekman/tts-code/blob/main/docs/CONTRIBUTING.md) for development setup and pull request instructions.

 ## Documentation

 - For a detailed overview of the goals, features, technical requirements, and implementation plan, see the [Product Requirements Document (PRD)](https://github.com/lekman/tts-code/blob/main/docs/PRD.md).

+- For privacy information and our security policy, see the [Security Policy](https://github.com/lekman/tts-code/blob/main/docs/SECURITY.md).

 - For detailed API and module documentation, see the [Code Documentation](https://github.com/lekman/tts-code/blob/main/docs/api/README.md).

 - For our test strategy, CI checks, and manual acceptance test instructions, see the [Test Strategy](https://github.com/lekman/tts-code/blob/main/docs/TEST.md).

-## Contributors

-If you would like to contribute to this project, please see our [Contributing Guide](https://github.com/lekman/tts-code/blob/main/docs/CONTRIBUTING.md) for development setup and pull request instructions.